Editor’s Note: This post was originally published November 16, 2017 and was updated for accuracy and comprehensiveness on April 16, 2019.

 Water<Less is a line of products that uses 96% less water than traditional denim finishes.Since making the switch, the company has saved over 1.8 billion litres of water.

 By 2020, Levi’s has committed to ensure that 80% of all their products are created as Water<Less innovations, and they want their customers to be a big part of that.
 In order to empower shoppers to conserve more water in their day-to-day lives, Levi’s has gone so far as to share tips on their website.
-Whether it’s taking a shower instead of a bath or letting the rain wash their car, Levi’s wants their customers to be involved in creating a more sustainable future.
+Whether it’s taking a shower instead of a bath, or letting the rain wash their car, Levi’s wants their customers to be involved in creating a more sustainable future.

 As the largest coffeehouse chain in the world, it’s no surprise that all eyes are on Starbucks when it comes to socially responsible initiatives.
 As a result, Starbucks is well-known for their commitment to ethically sourced materials.
 In addition to ethically sourced tea and cocoa, the brand purchases coffee that has been responsibly grown and has committed to supporting the farmers that make their sales a reality.

 Starbucks relies on C.A.F.E (Coffee and Farmer Equity) practices to ensure the integrity of their materials is verified.
 These practices evaluate coffee production against economic, social, and environmental criteria that must be met before it’s purchased.
 According to Starbucks, these practices have benefitted more than one million workers employed by participating farms.

+That being said, the 10 brands we mentioned here are only a handful of the businesses setting the stage for the future of business practices.
 Now it’s your turn.
-What will your business do today to create a brighter future for all?
+What will your business do today to create a brighter future for everyone?